raihahahan/cpp-database/README.md

 - Better read performance for point and range queries
 - More suitable for in-place updates
-- Serves as a foundation for future ACID semantics (via pages and MVCC)
+- Serves as a foundation for future ACID semantics (via pages and MVCC) (future plans to fork this repo to create a relational version)

 ## Components